videojs/video.js/docs/guides/faq.md

 and publish your package to npm.
 If you use the [plugin generator][generator] this will be done automatically for you.
 See the [plugins guide][plugin-guide] for more information.

-## Q: Where can I find a list of video.js skins?
+## Q: Where can I find a list of Video.js skins?

-See the [video.js github wiki][skins-list].
+See the [Video.js GitHub wiki][skins-list].

-## Q: Does video.js work as an audio only player?
+## Q: Does Video.js work as an audio only player?

 Yes!
 It can be used to play audio only files in a `<video>` or `<audio>` tag.
-The difference being that the `<audio>` tag will not have a blank display area and the `<video>` tag will.
-Note that audio only will not work with the Flash playback tech.
-The Flash playback tech will only be included in versions of video.js before 6.
-In Video.js 6 you will need to use the [videojs-flash package][flash].
+Note that audio-only sources do not work with the Flash playback tech.

-## Q: Does video.js support audio tracks?
+## Q: Does Video.js support audio tracks?

 Yes!
 See the [audio tracks guide][audio-tracks] for information on using audio tracks.

-## Q: Does video.js support video tracks?
+## Q: Does Video.js support video tracks?

-The code for video tracks exists but it has not been tested.
-See the [video tracks guide][video-tracks] for more information on using video tracks.
+Alternate video tracks support is in development.
+See [video tracks guide][video-tracks] for more information on using video tracks.

-## Q: Does video.js support text tracks (captions, subtitles, etc)?
+## Q: Does Video.js support text tracks (captions, subtitles, etc)?

 Yes!
 See the [text tracks guide][text-tracks] for information on using text tracks.

-## Q: Does video.js support HLS (HTTP Live streaming) video?
+## Q: Does Video.js support HLS (HTTP Live streaming) video?

-video.js supports HLS video if the native HTML5 element supports HLS (e.g. Safari, Edge, Chrome for Android, and iOS).
-For browsers without native support see the [videojs-contrib-hls][hls] project which adds support.
+Video.js supports HLS video if the native HTML5 element supports HLS (e.g. Safari, Edge, Chrome for Android, and iOS).
+For browsers without native support the [videojs-contrib-hls][hls] project which adds support.

+Note that for non-native playback of HLS it is essential that the server hosting the video sets [CORS headers][cors].

-## Q: Does video.js support MPEG Dash video?
+## Q: Does Video.js support MPEG DASH video?

-video.js itself does not support MPEG DASH, however an official project called [videojs-contrib-dash][dash] adds support for MPEG DASH video.
+MPEG DASH support is provided byt the [videojs-contrib-dash][dash] package.

+Like HLS, DASH streams require [CORS headers][cors].

-## Q: Does video.js support live video?
+## Q: Does Video.js support live video?

 Yes!
-Video.js adds support for live videos via the Flash tech tech which supports RTMP streams.
-In Video.js 6 you will have to use [videojs-flash][flash] to get this.
-In previous versions the Flash tech was builtin.
-The official HLS tech, [videojs-contrib-hls][hls], will add support for live HLS video if you add it to your page with video.js.
+Common formats for live are HLS or historically RTMP.
+HLS is supported via [videojs-contrib-hls][hls]. and RTMP via [videojs-flash][flash].

-## Q: Can video.js wrap around YouTube videos?
+## Q: Can Video.js play YouTube videos?

-No. There is an official plugin that adds support.
-It is called [videojs-youtube][youtube].
+There is an official plugin that adds support, [videojs-youtube][youtube].

-## Q: Can video.js wrap around Vimeo videos?
+## Q: Can Video.js play Vimeo videos?

-No. There is an official plugin that adds support.
-It is called [videojs-vimeo][vimeo].
+There is an official plugin that adds support, [videojs-vimeo][vimeo].

-## Q: Does video.js support DRM video?
+## Q: Does Video.js support DRM video?

-No. There is an official plugin that adds support.
-It is called [videojs-contrib-eme][eme].
+There is an official plugin that adds support, [videojs-contrib-eme][eme].

-## Q: Does video.js have any support for advertisement integrations?
+## Q: Does Video.js have any support for advertisement integrations?

-No. There is an official plugin that adds support.
-It is called [videojs-contrib-ads][ads].
+There is an official plugin that adds core advertising support, [videojs-contrib-ads][ads].
+Further plugins build on this which handle the communication with the ad server and display of the ad, for instance [Google's IMA plugin][google-ima].

-## Q: Can video.js be required in node.js?
+## Q: Can Video.js be required in node.js?

 Yes!
-Please [submit an issue or open a pull request][pr-issue-question] if this does not work.
+Video.js is [published on NPM][node].

-## Q: Does video.js work with webpack?
+## Q: Does Video.js work with webpack?

 Yes!
-Please [submit an issue or open a pull request][pr-issue-question] if this does not work.

-We have a short guide that deals with small configurations that you will need to do.
-[Webpack and Videojs Configuration][webpack-guide].
+See the [Webpack and Video.js configuration guide][webpack-guide].

-## Q: Does video.js work with react?
+## Q: Does Video.js work with react?

 Yes!
 See [ReactJS integration example][react-guide].